-matery six times that of the original intent.

-Algorithm Runtime $(\mu s)$
+Algorithm Runtime (μs)

 Linefit Reconstruction (Least-Squares) 24.2

 Scattering Filter 56.6

 Huber Regression 47.5

 Outlier Removal 51.8

-4 Conclusions
+Conclusions 4

-Muon track detection is a challenging problem in the Ice-Cube detector.
+Muon track detection is a challenging problem in the Ice-219 Cube detector.
 We achieve a 13% improvement in reconstruction accuracy with the addition of a scattering filter, and a more robust line-fitting algorithm.
-We also achieve these results with a reconstruction algorithm that is only 6 times slower than linefit.
-Our reconstruction software runs on-site, and is included in all IceCube analyses.
+We achieve these results with a reconstruction algorithm that is only 6 times 223 slower than the previous algorithm.
+Our reconstruction software runs at the South Pole in the detector, and is included in all IceCube analyses.